grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 }
 ```

-Other than that, I used exactly the same approach as the last time.
+Other than that, I used the same approach as the last time.

 ## Summary